medikoo/npm-cross-link/README.md

 #### npm resolution

-When relying on npm, it relies on version as accessible via command line.

-If you rely on global Node.js installation, then Node.js update doesn't change location of global npm folder, so updates to Node.js are free from side effects when package links are concerned.

-However when relying on [nvm](https://github.com/creationix/nvm), different npm is used with every different Node.js version, which means each Node.js/npm version points to other npm global folder.
-That's not harmful per se, but on reinstallation all links would be updated to reflect new path.

-To avoid confusion it's better to rely on global installation.
-Still [nvm](https://github.com/creationix/nvm) is great for checking this project out (as then globally installed packages are not affected).
+Internally `npm-cross-link` relies on `npm` being accesible to prepare cached versions of installed packages.

 #### Limitations

 All subdependencies of project dependencies are installed within dependencies `node_modules` folders.
-It means that if e.g. dependency `A` and dependency `B`, depend on same version of dependency `C`, (and they're not maintained packages, so they're either linked to global installation or installed on spot) they will use different installations of `C`.
+It means that if e.g. dependency `A` and dependency `B`, depend on same version of dependency `C`, (and they're not maintained packages, so they're either linked to cache or installed on spot) they will use different installations of `C`.

 npm since early days ensured that in such scenarios `C` is installed top level (so it's shared among `A` and `B`), npm-cross-link doesn't ensure that.